HubbleCommand/PrepaCH/README.md

 # Prepa CH

-Utility app to prepare for military service.
+Utility app to prepare for military service, made in .NET MAUI.
 Translated to English, French, German, and Italian.

 ## Project organisation
 There are two solutions in this VIsual Studio project: